example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

         template     => $template,
         options_hash => $options,
       }
-      # Alternative to do the same:
+      # Alternative which does the same:
       # tp::conf { 'openssh':
       #   content => template($template),
       # }
     }

-Will install the package, configure the file, manage the service (taking care of dependencies and different names and paths) for openssh.
+will install the package, configure the file with the contents we want, manage the service (taking care of dependencies and different names and paths) for openssh.

-The example used here for openssh can be done virtually for all applications you can think about (for which there's a package to install).
+The example used here for openssh can be done **virtually for all applications you can think about** (for which there's a package to install and the right tinydata).

-This can be useful when *we know how to configure* our application, and we want a quick way to puppettize it in the way the allow us to concentrate just on Hiera data, which, for the above example, could be as follows:
+This can be useful when **we know how to configure our application**, and we want a quick way to puppettize it without getting lost in finding the right component modules with its bunch of dependencies, in a way the allows us to concentrate just on the data to customise, which, for the above example, could be Hiera data as follows:

     profile::openssh::template: profile/openssh/sshd_config.erb
     profile::openssh::options: